openflighthpc/concertim-ansible-playbook/production/README.md

 The steps for installing are briefly:

+1. Configure OpenStack with required users and roles.
-1. Gather your GitHub credentials.
+2. Gather your GitHub credentials.
-2. Clone this github repo (https://github.com/alces-flight/concertim-ansible-playbook).
+3. Clone this github repo (https://github.com/alces-flight/concertim-ansible-playbook).
-3. Optionally, edit the global settings.
+4. Optionally, edit the global settings.
-4. Run the ansible playbook.
+5. Run the ansible playbook.
+6. Edit the concertim openstack service configuration.
+7. Restart the containers.

+### Configure OpenStack with users and roles

+Concertim expects certain users and roles to be configure in OpenStack.
+Currently, this needs to be done outside of this installation mechanism.
+See https://github.com/alces-flight/concertim-openstack-service/tree/master#openstack for details of the users and roles to configure.

 ### Gather GitHub credentials